KrishBharadwaj5678/Detectly/README.md

-# 🎯 Detectly
+# 🤖 Detectly

-A real-time web application that detects human faces, body poses, hands, gestures, and objects using your webcam all directly in the browser, powered by [Human.js](https://github.com/vladmandic/human)!
+🚀 A real-time web application that detects human faces, hands, body poses, gestures, and objects using your webcam all directly in the browser, powered by [Human.js](https://github.com/vladmandic/human)!

 ---

 ## 🌟 Features

-- 👁️ **Face Detection** (with rotation support)
+- 👤 **Face Detection** (with rotation support)
 - 🧍 **Body Pose Estimation**
 - ✋ **Hand Tracking**
 - ✨ **Gesture Recognition**